artisangang/pocs/readme.md

 Server: Your are connected to server with #[u57d1852519be7]...

 Now new client is connected to server with id u57d1852519be7.
-You can communicate from one browser to another vice-versa using client id (Mozilla to Chrome - Chrome to Mozilla).
+You can communicate from one browser to another vice-versa by selecting user from (Users list will be displayed in right side of communication panel) right side.
+(Mozilla to Chrome - Chrome to Mozilla).

-For communication copy paste client id (Id of client to whom you wants to communicate) in clientID input and type you message in message input, then click send.
+For communication just click to select user from users list and type you message in message input, then click send or press enter.